10 Ways to Avoid Crypto Taxes in 2025

 For example, let's say you invested in Bitcoin when it was worth $30,000 per coin, and it’s now worth $20,000 per coin.
 You also invested in Ether when it was worth $100 per coin, now worth $2,500 per coin.

-If you sold your Ether at that price, you would have to pay taxes only on crypto profits of $2,400.
+If you sold your Ether at that price, you would have to pay taxes only on profits of $2,400.
 However, if you sold some of your Bitcoin at a loss, you would effectively mitigate the profit made on your investment with Ether, thus minimizing your liability.

 Long-Term Investing: Turn Short-Term into Long-Term Gains